Thursday, February 13, 2025

 2.3.3.
 A.B.
 Simpson starts the Alliance Church out of this movement

 2.4.
-In Adventism, Ellen G. White sticks closer to Wesley on this subject and ecstatic revivalism and immediate entire sanctification while interpreting perfection as a corporate, end-time experience (e.g., the Holy Flesh movement in Adventism influenced by Hannah Whitall Smith; see AA 560).
+In Adventism, Ellen G. White sticks closer to Wesley on this subject, opposing ecstatic revivalism and immediate entire sanctification while interpreting perfection as a corporate, end-time experience (e.g., the Holy Flesh movement in Adventism influenced by Hannah Whitall Smith; see AA 560).

 2.4.1.
 For Ellen White, the end-time remnant will experience Christian perfection but can never claim sinlessness (ST 23 Mar 1888; COL, 62–69; 2SM, 32–33).